saurabhshcs/bootify-graphql/README.md

 `
 ./gradlew bootRun
 `

-Or you can build the application with Gradle, then run the resulting WAR file as an executable JAR:
+Or you can build the application with Gradle

 `
 ./gradlew build
+`

+Run all the test

+`
+./gradlew clean test
 `
 When running the application from the command line, you can access it at http://localhost:6004 from your browser.